skrtdev/prototypes/README.md

 ### Main Features

   - Closures are bound to the original object, so you can access `$this` inside closures in the same way as you do when writing a normal method for that class.
   - Supports **static** methods too, and you can access `self` and `static` too.
   - A native-like `\Error` will be thrown when trying to call a non-existent method.
   - A `skrtdev\Prototypes\Exception` will be thrown if class method already exists, is a prototype, class does not exist or isn't Prototypeable (when using `skrtdev\Prototypes\Prototypes::addMethod()`).
+  - Ability to use any kind of `callable`s, not just `Closure`s.

 ### Check if a Class is Prototypeable